 Reasonable flights in Southern Patagonia are from Punta Arenas to Porvenir and Puerto Williams.
 Many travellers visit the colony of king penguins on Tierra del Fuego island, south of Porvenir.
 The flight is only 15 minutes and cost about 40 USD, driving can take half a day.

 Another one is from Punta Arenas to the southernmost city in the world Puerto Williams.
 60 minutes flight costs almost 100 USD but saves you 33 hours on a ferry.

 Despite the fact that Patagonia spreads on a quite big area, it will be much cheaper and wiser to travel Patagonia by bus or rent a car rather than fly.
 Use planes only to get back to capitals or to the other side of Patagonia.
 Find out more about buses and prices in Chile (recorrido) and Argentina (plataforma10).

 To sum up, for the cheapest fare for your flight to Patagonia you will:

 - buy flights at least 2 months in advance

 - buy your tickets with Chilean Sky airline

-- fly within Chile and cross border in a different transport
+- fly within Chile and cross the border in a different form of transport

-- compare your final price from Sky on Kiwi or Skyscanner
+- compare your final price from Sky on Google Flights or Skyscanner

 Enjoy your Patagonian trip.
 It is worth every dollar.